10-3-pursuit/lab-app-planning/README.md

 #### In 1-3 sentences describe your application.

 > My app ...
-1. My app will be a competitor to Amazon music.
+1. My app will be a music and podcast subscriber application.
 2. It should provide a one stop shop for music lovers and podcasters.
 3. It should be easily accessible on both desktops and mobile devices.